 Your bill is the most important tool to understanding your service.
 Breaking down the jargon can help you spot problems with your service.
+This information applies to all jurisdictions in the National Electricity Market except Victoria.

 Understanding your energy bill